 The Character of the Area

-The area is very nice for a visit.
-The main objective of Ratitovec hikes is of course the panorama.
-Especially the view on Triglav massif is exceptional.
-But during the hikes, you can enjoy also several nice scenes - the southern rocks, views from top down on cute villages, the greenery all around and in winter all kinds of winter scenes.
-The broader area is also popular in a cultural sense.
-The valley of Selška Sora, south of Ratitovec, was in the year 973 granted to bischofs of Bavarian Freising.
-They started to populate at that time mostly empty parts of the upper valley with German people from Tirol.
+The broader area is also interesting in a cultural sense.
+The valley of Selška Sora, south of Ratitovec, was in the year 973 granted to the bischofs of Bavarian Freising.
+They started to populate at that time mostly empty parts first above the valley of Bača and a few decades later also the terraces below Ratitovec with German people from Tirol (from the neighbourhood of Innichen).
 Even today many toponimes still remind on the German origin.
 The highest summit of Ratitovec, is for example Altemaver, which probably originally meant in German "the old wall".
 Still today some remains of the old dialect could be traced in the high villages, but even old people are kind of hiding it.

 The high villages below Ratitovec are really like pearls, they are among the highest ones in Slovenia.
 One more picturesque than the other, lying on a sunny terrace.
 Sorica, Zgornje (Upper) and Spodnje (Lower) Danje, Zabrdo, Torka and Prtovč can be a goal of a hike themselves.
 They are all connected with a road, which is intermitted only in the part between Torka and Prtovč.
 But upwards that part can be done by a bike (pushing it up), and the rest can all be a beautiful mountain bike tour.
 In the past the area was also known for their blacksmith and ironery.
 With the industrialisation the craft in Železniki ceased at the end of 19th century.